johnstantongeddes/johnstantongeddes.org/_posts/2014-09-09-tuesday-notes.md

 >

-- Started emacs and installed polymode by
+- Started emacs and installed markdown-mode and then polymode by

+    M-x package-install markdown-mode
     M-x package-install polymode

 - Added to `.emacs`